From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 Ban on red diesel and rebated biofuel

-To help the UK reach its climate target, on 1 April 2022, the government will restrict the use of red diesel and biofuel in some vehicles.
+To help the UK reach its climate target, the government restricted the use of red diesel and biofuel in some vehicles in April this year.

-The red diesel ban will mainly affect businesses rather than individuals.
+The red diesel ban mainly affects businesses rather than individuals.
 Usually, this type of fuel is used for agricultural machinery, for example in tractors or ploughs.

 The ban could mean that businesses resort to using cleaner fuel options to power their vehicles.